nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 > Clickable, interactive and customisable (e.g. according to the languages spoken, residence status, length of stay, etc.) step-by-step instructions that guide users through bureaucratic processes in a simple and understandable way.

-This feature is about creating an interactive guide to navigate users through bureaucratic processes.
-You build tools that help them navigate [decision trees](https://en.wikipedia.org/wiki/Decision_tree).
+This feature is about creating interactive guides to navigate users through bureaucratic processes.
 You ask them questions, and their answers lead them to a recommendation.
 This is an improvement over simple text instructions.

 Let's call those tools "interactive guides".